LTUC/amman-dotnet-401d2/Curriculum/Class26/lab/README.md

 ## Instructions:

 We are going to start this project by scaffolding out a basic MVC application.
-Divide the following tasks out amoungst you and your partner(s) to ensure that you are ready for the remainder of the sprint:
+Divide the following tasks out amongst you and your partner(s) to ensure that you are ready for the remainder of the sprint:

 1. Follow the directions located under "Create a Repo" located in the [Azure DevOps Cheat Sheet](https://codefellows.github.io/code-401-dotnet-guide/Curriculum/ECom_Project/AzureDevOps_CheatSheet){:target="_blank"}.
 1. When scaffolding out the basic MVC application complete the following tasks: